 Risk Factor Initial Risk Assessment Language Investment Due to the plan's substantial equity exposure, investment returns will likely be much more volatile than the measurements of plan liabilities.
 Therefore, there is a risk that the funded status of the plan, as well as required plan contributions, could be volatile.
 Assumed Rate of Return Due to the plan's estimated duration of 6 to 8, a 1% decrease in the assumed rate of investment return would increase the measurement of the liability by 6% to 8%.
 Longevity Since nearly all benefits are paid as annuities, the plan is sensitive to changes in overall population longevity.
 As a result, the liabilities will fluctuate with the actual mortality experience of the plan.
-The ratio of retired life liability to total liability is 94%, suggesting there is less sensitivity to long-term changes in overall mortality improvement than a less mature plan.
+The entire liability is for retired participants, suggesting there is less sensitivity to long-term changes in overall mortality improvement than a less mature plan.
 Other demographic factors No significant known risks.
 Lump sums No significant known risks.
 Inflation Inflation is a component of future interest rates and investment returns over a long period.
-As a result, changes to inflation can affect funded percentages.
+As a result, changes to inflation can affect recommended contributions.
+Additionally, cost-of-living increases may be impacted by inflation.
+This benefit directly impacts the recommended contribution.